twolodzko/loco/README.md

   | _ -> sexpr
 ```

-and the environment `env` is defined as a list of pointers to maps
+where the environment `env` is defined as a list of pointers to maps

 ```ocaml
 module LocalEnv = Map.Make(String)